-On 10th September 2019, the Hub Committee considered a series of desired outcomes to support its Corporate Strategy which was recommended and approved by Council.
+On 19th April 2019, the Executive adopted a series of desired outcomes for the period up until 2023

 Read the current Corporate Strategy here

-Much has changed since the Strategy was adopted (change in Council Leadership, Brexit and Covid-19 impacts) and the Council have decided that the strategy must be updated to reflect how we will respond to these new challenges.
+Much has changed since the Strategy was adopted (change in Council Leadership, Brexit and Covid-19 impacts) and the Executive have decided that the strategy must be updated to reflect how we will respond to these new challenges.
+This decision was also supported by Council.

-A draft Corporate Strategy 'A Plan for West Devon' was considered in July 2021 with a period of consultation scheduled during the summer.
-The Draft

-Corporate Strategy can be foundhere.
+A draft Corporate Strategy was considered in July 2021 with a period of consultation scheduled during the summer.
+The Draft Corporate Strategy, 'Better lives for all', a vision for South Hams can be found here.
 The final strategy will be considered for adoption in September 2021.